Freely-Given-org/Biblelator/Documentation/Installation.md

     If the program does not run, please copy the contents of the command window, and paste them into the comment box at http://Freely-Given.org/Contact.html.
-    Note that a BiblelatorData folder should be created in your home folder when you exit the program, and inside that, a BiblelatorSettings folder should contain your settings information.
+    Note that a BiblelatorData folder should be created in your home folder when you exit the program, and inside that, a BiblelatorSettings folder should contain your settings information and a BiblelatorLogs folder should contain a log file.

 11. Run Biblelator in the normal mode for normal working.